 Before he moved to the USA, Julien had a workshop in Belgium from 2017 to 2023, his art brought him all over Europe, participating to prestigious event, winning awards and prize and receiving visibility all over the medias

 Julien learned his carving technics in a very exigent way.
 Indeed, following the research on Grinling Gibbons and the school of micro-carvers from the XIVth century, Julien developed a very personal way to create lace in a trompe-l'oeil using traditional tools and technic.

 "" The pieces I create are an expression of my sensitivity.
 For me, sculpting is the ideal way of communicating these inner feeling with others.""

-Yet, the masterpiece of the young carver remains his wooden replica of the Brussels’ lace produced in 2018.
+Yet, the masterpiece of the young carver remains a great trompe-l'oeil lace a created for Homo Faber in 2022

 Today Julien is mostly influenced by the art of Renaissance from Italy as well as Grinling Gibbons’ work from 17th century.
 He aspires the discipline to work applied by great masters such as Michelangelo, Da Vinci, Ghiberti and some other great masters of the same period; they all are a true reference to him; not only he admires them and he is also inspired by them in his creations.

 Since 2018 Julien is developing his own lace pattern.
 He is combining his knowledge for ornament and research made across history to create new unique model.
 The carved lace he is sculpting are lace model that doesn't exist as real and Julien is making sure to make his composition unique.

 Since 2021 he receive young students carver as intern who come from great schools such as the school of Revel (France) or Institut Saint-Luc (Belgium) to teach them traditional ornamental carving and sharing his knowledge.